ehh67855/TaskFlow/To-Do.md

 - Add styling to emails
 - Use number system instead of authentication token
 - Add eye to login
-- Handle 401 exceptions for all fetch requests
+- Handle 401 exceptions for all fetch requests, fix JWT bullshit